sbabic/swupdate/doc/source/improvement_proposals.rst

 Security / Crypto engines
 =========================

-- add support for asymmetric decryption
 - rework support for crypto engine - let possible to load multiple libraries at the same time.
 Currently, there is support for openSSL, WolfSSL and mbedTLS.
   However, WolfSSL are missing together.
 There should be a way to select one or more libraries and independently the algorithms that SWUpdate should support.
   Some hacks are currently built to avoid conflicts (pkcs#7 and CMS are the same thing, but supported by different libraries), and they should be solved.

+* Status: Development
+* Request for Support : Sponsored by iris-GmbH infrared & intelligent sensors
+* Priority : High

+- add support for asymmetric decryption

+* Status: Wait
+* Request for Support : Sponsor
+* Priority : High

 - add more algorithms for decryption, as AES-CTR can be very useful to decrypt chunks in delta updates.

+* Status: Wait
+* Request for Support : Sponsor
+* Priority : High

-- Support for TPM2 to store secrets (requires rework above).
+- Support for TPM2 / HSM to store secrets (requires rework above).

 * Status: Wait
 * Request for Support : Sponsor